axelclark/ex338/lib/ex338_web/templates/page/2023_keeper_rules.html.md

 ### Tennis/Golf

 You do not have to use the same player throughout the year.
 2 players used in the same tournament will require 2 roster slots, but waivering/trading players for each tournament is allowed and the scores will be combined.
 If using multiple roster slots, Owner must declare which slot a newly acquired player will be in (separate from roster slots).
 Owners cannot use the same player in multiple slots, unless 2 or more rostered players have been used in the same slot.
 In that case, order is determined by the highest ranked player at the time of acquisition going into the roster slot with the most points.

+#### Example Scenario

-EX: I have Tiger and Phil for The Masters, then trade them both for Rory and Scott prior to PGA.
+I have Tiger and Phil for The Masters, then trade them both for Rory and Scott prior to PGA.
 I must declare which players will be combined before the event.
 I choose Tiger/Scott & Phil/Rory.
 For the US Open, I trade Rory for Tiger and drop Scott for Stenson, making the combo Tiger/Scott/Tiger & Phil/Rory/Stenson.
 Then I claim Scott for British Open, keeping Tiger & Stenson.
 At time of claim, rankings are: #1-Scott, #3-Tiger, #7-Stenson.
 Combo becomes Tiger/Scott/Tiger/Scott, Phil/Rory/Stenson/Tiger, Stenson.

 ### Injured Reserve

 Each Owner will have one IR slot per individual sport (MT, WT, PGA).
 If a player withdraws from an event prior to the start, Owner may move the player to IR and claim a new player.
 This will not cost a waiver claim, but the replacement player will be automatically dropped at the end of the tournament.

 IR claims may be submitted at any time but are processed in the order submitted after the waiver deadline, giving priority to waiver claims.
 IR claims must be submitted prior to the start of the tournament.

 If a player is suspended for rules violation or does not qualify for an event, IR does not apply and the player must be replaced by a waiver claim.

 ## 4. Keepers